top of page

 1DC67E31-ABCF-4AFB-819E-2A31E0B2998B.jpeg

-As an accomplished classical musician and passionate home cook, quality and excellence are codes Suzy tries to live by.
-She refused to buy into a market with so many contradictions– one that offers a product for those who go outside and enjoy being active in nature by making and selling over-processed food in harmful packaging.
-So she borrowed a dehydrator, researched methods and recipes, and hit the kitchen.
+As an accomplished classical musician and passionate home cook, quality and excellence are codes Suzy strives to live by.
+She refused to buy into a market with so many contradictions–one that offers a product for those who go outside and enjoy being active in nature by making and selling over-processed food in harmful packaging.
+So she borrowed a dehydrator, researched cooking and processing methods and recipes, and hit the kitchen.
 Suzy likes to make healthy food taste good and their friend needed protein and nutrients every day of his brutally cold race.
-Those two factors brought the magic and Yum Pouch was born!
+Those factors provided the inspiration and Yum Pouch was born!

 Dream it.
 Feed it.
 Achieve it.